Automattic/newspack-co-authors-plus-tools/README.md

 Helper CLI tools for mass processing content for use with the Co-Authors Plus plugin.

-Depends on the Co-Authors Plus plugin - this plugin's not fancy :) so make sure you install it yourself, or it will break in errors.
+## Installation

+First install the [Co-Authors Plus plugin](https://wordpress.org/plugins/co-authors-plus/), and then install this Plugin (see Releases).

 ## Example CLI uses